 Most patients go home the same day

-Fellowship-trained neurosurgeon specializing in minimally invasive spine surgery
+Fellowship-trained neurosurgeon specializing in minimally invasive spine surgery.

 Discectomy is primarily performed to treat herniated discs that are compressing spinal nerves, causing radiculopathy (pain radiating into the leg or arm).
 It's most commonly done for lumbar (lower back) disc herniations causing sciatica, but can also be performed in the cervical (neck) spine for arm pain symptoms.